-- 41. 27 jointing bay compounds will be required, in addition to a compound for the 2 transition jointing bays at landfall.
-The jointing bay compounds will comprise hard standing to provide a working platform and to accommodate containers, drum trailer movement, parking, and welfare.
-The jointing bay compounds will have areas up to a maximum of 3,690m2 (In accordance with Part 3 Requirement 12(11) which limits the area to 3,740m2).
-A typical layout is shown in Figure 2 of the Code of Construction Practice (EA3-LDC-CNS-REP-IBR-000084). - 42.
-Once the location of the jointing bay compounds has been established (using GPS RTK equipment), the creation of the compound will commence with erection of security fencing, removal of topsoil layer and installation of hard standing areas.
-The jointing bays (25m x 5m) will then be excavated to a depth of up to 2.5m with adequate slope batter or shoring on all sides of the excavation to prevent the soil from collapse.
-The existing ducts will be exposed and concrete slabs constructed to provide a level working area.
-Drainage channels and a sump pit will be included to facilitate drainage and dewatering.
-Installation and jointing of the cables will then take place before the earth link boxes and fibre optic boxes are installed and the area back filled with subsoil and Cement Bound Sand, as required. - ^{43.} Earthing link boxes will be installed within the cable system on every fourth jointing bay.
-All link boxes will be installed into a link box chamber that will be buried to below plough depth at a minimum of 1.2m, within the jointing bay.
+- 4. The jointing bay will be located within Work No. 39, 90m to the east of Church Road (Grid Ref 621869, 248384). - 45.
+Once the location of the jointing bay compound has been established (using GPS RTK equipment), creation of the compound will commence with erection of temporary security fencing, removal of topsoil layer and installation of hardstanding areas. - The jointing bay will then be excavated to a depth of up to 2.5m with adequate slope batter or shoring on all sides of the excavation to prevent the soil from collapse.
+The existing ducts will be uncovered and concrete slabs constructed to provide a level working area.
+Two sump pits will be included to facilitate drainage and dewatering and water will be treated, where necessary, before being discharged.
+Installation and jointing of the cables will then take place, along with installation of earthing link boxes and fibre optic cable chambers, before area is back filled with subsoil. - 47.
+The creation of the jointing bay compound and excavation of the jointing bay will each take a week.